jgyfutub/DiseasePredictionApp/README.md

 ## Note :
- - For viewing the notebook visit ' https://www.kaggle.com/code/vedant2003pandey/diseaseprediction/notebook '
+ - For viewing the notebook visit  https://www.kaggle.com/code/vedant2003pandey/diseaseprediction/notebook or you can view from the notebook above